 Projects Restrictions: District Community or International Grants can be used for local or international projects.
 However, certain restrictions do apply.
 See Appendix C for a list of Project Restrictions.

-The District Community or International Grants Subcommittee consists of the District Community or International Grants Subcommittee Chair (DGSC}, DRFCC, DG, DGE, and DGN, as well as up to five Rotarians-at-large that may be appointed by the DGSC and DRFCC.
+The District Community or International Grants Subcommittee consists of the District Community or International Grants Subcommittee Chair (DGSC), DRFCC, DG, DGE, and DGN, as well as up to five Rotarians-at-large that may be appointed by the DGSC and DRFCC.

 The District Rotary Foundation Committee reserves the authority to make exceptions to the policies laid out herein.